 The Lady Barron Medal

 Lady Barron was an occasional welcome visitor to the School.
-She donated a gold medal, to be held for a year by the most industrious girl, to be voted for by the Sisters and staff.
+She donated a gold medal, to be held for a year by the most industrious girl, as voted by the Sisters and staff.
 The first winner was Esther Ellison-Macartney.
-In 1917 Lady Barron gave a board, carved by Nora Payne, on which the winners’ names were, and still are, annually inscribed.
+In 1917 Lady Barron gave a board, carved by Nora Payne, on which the winners’ names were inscribed annually.
+This tradition continues, with the medal awarded each year at Speech Night.
 The board has been added to and is in Linmor Hall.
-The medal is awarded at Speech Night.

 The Very Reverend Arthur Richard Rivers